tiliado/nuvola-user-doc-md/content/pages/3.0/explore.md

 ## Add to Favorites ##

-For even faster access to your music, you can add our favorite music streaming services to dock with favorite applications in GNOME Activities screen.
+For even faster access to your music, you can add our favourite music streaming services to dock with favourite applications in GNOME Activities screen.
 One click to launch it again!

  Gallery